pungggi/mouse_gestures/README.md

 - `matchType`: The type of matching to use for the gesture (optional)

   - `"exact"`: Match the exact gesture string (default)
-  - `"prefix"`: Match if the performed gesture starts with the specified pattern
   - `"pattern"`: Use regular expression pattern matching for complex gestures

 - `executionMode`: How to execute multiple commands (optional)